 Early History of the Bloute family

 This web page shows only a small excerpt of our Bloute research.
-Another 86 words (6 lines of text) covering the years 1595, 1618, 1680 and 1671 are included under the topic Early Bloute History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1595, 1618, 1680, 1671, 1680, 1660, 1707, 1672, 1688, 1600, 1595, 1613 and 1661 are included under the topic Early Bloute History in all our PDF Extended History products and printed products wherever possible.

 Bloute Spelling Variations

 Compared to other ancient cultures found in the British Isles, the number of Welsh surnames are relatively few, but there are an inordinately large number of spelling variations.
 These spelling variations began almost as soon as surname usage became common.
 People could not specify how to spell their own names leaving the specific recording up to the individual scribe or priest.
 Those recorders would then spell the names as they heard them, causing many different variations.
 Later, many Welsh names were recorded in English.
 This transliteration process was extremely imprecise since the Brythonic Celtic language of the Welsh used many sounds the English language was not accustomed to.
 Finally, some variations occurred by the individual's design: a branch loyalty within a family, a religious adherence, or even patriotic affiliations were indicated by spelling variations of one's name.
 The Bloute name over the years has been spelled Blood, Bloode, Blud, Bludd and others.

 Early Notables of the Bloute family (pre 1700)

 Another 83 words (6 lines of text) are included under the topic Early Bloute Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bloute family to Ireland

 Some of the Bloute family moved to Ireland, but this topic is not covered in this excerpt.

 Another 143 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bloute family

 Many people from Wales joined the general migration to North America in the 19th and 20th centuries, searching for land, work, and freedom.
 Like the many other immigrants from the British Isles, they made a significant contribution to the development of Canada and the United States.
 The Welsh and their descendents added a rich cultural tradition to the newly developed towns, cities, and villages.
 An investigation of the immigration and passenger lists has revealed a number of people bearing the name Bloute: Catherine Blood who settled in Maryland in 1723; James Blood settled in Lynn, Massachusetts with his brother Robert in 1623; Jeremy Blood arrived in New Orleans in 1823.